ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 ```
 {: pre}

 You can also specify the CRN of a root key from a different account in the `POST /shares` call.
-If you want to do that, contact the other account's administrator to ensure that the service-to-service authorizations are in place and to get the CRN of the enncryption key.
+If you want to do that, contact the other account's administrator to ensure that the service-to-service authorizations are in place and to get the CRN of the encryption key.

 ## Creating file shares with customer-managed encryption with Terraform
 {: #fs-byok-terraform}